vaultah/replicat/README.md

 The installer will create the `replicat` command (same as `python -m replicat`).
 There are several available subcommands:

- - `init` - initializes the repository using the provided settings
+ - `init` - initialises the repository using the provided settings
  - `snapshot` - creates a new snapshot in the repository
  - `list-snapshots`/`ls` - lists snapshots
  - `list-files`/`lf` - lists files across snapshots